Small Donate Button

 Kevin Rooney in an interview with Larry Merchant, 1988 (YouTube/screenshot)

 Parting with Rooney was surely an unwise decision by Tyson (one of many).
-Tyson gave Rooney credit, at least at the time he worked with him, as having helped him be successful, even giving him a shoutout in ringside interviews.
-You can see that Rooney delighted and basked in Tyson’s image of invulnerability, and Rooney himself also seemed like a tough guy with a working class New York accent.
-In this sense, Rooney was a stabilizing force in Tyson’s life, after the death of Cus; especially considering that Tyson was leery of his then manager Bill Cayton.
+Tyson gave Rooney credit, at least at the time he worked with him, as having helped him be successful, even giving Rooney a shoutout in ringside interviews.
+Rooney delighted and basked in Tyson’s image of invulnerability.

+Indeed, Tyson’s original trainer was a stabilizing force in Tyson’s life after the death of Cus; especially considering that Tyson was leery of his then manager Bill Cayton.
 Many attributed Tyson’s subsequent decline to a lack of Kevin Rooney in his corner.
-Rooney kept Tyson’s feet on the ground, and with Tyson under the wiles of Don King, it became all about ego and hedonism.
-Even before he was hired as Tyson’s manager, King was latching onto the Tyson train.
-He was present at his fights, presumably as he was involved in the promotion.
-One can see him with his salesman smile climbing into the ring after the conclusion of another victorious Tyson fight; meanwhile, Cayton’s presence was more subdued.
+Rooney kept Tyson’s feet on the ground.
+Once Tyson came under the wiles of Don King, it was all about ego and hedonism.
+Even before he was hired as Tyson’s promoter, King was latching onto the Tyson train.
+He was present at his fights, with his salesman smile fter the conclusion of another victorious Tyson fight; meanwhile, Cayton’s presence was more subdued.

 In Undisputed Truth, Tyson doesn’t discuss Rooney too much, and gives a curt explanation as to his firing.
 Tyson explains that he was displeased with some of Rooney’s comments to the press, some of which were critical of Don King: